 Cloches or cold frames are also handy against frost, and are cheaper than greenhouses.
 They can be used in warmer months too, to protect plants from slugs.
 Just make sure they are ventilated regularly to avoid condensation or overheating.

-18. Plant fruit trees
+20. Plant fabulous fruit trees

-Blossom in the spring, fruit in the autumn – fruit trees are a fabulous addition to the the garden.
+Blossom in the spring, fruit in the autumn – fruit trees are a fabulous addition to the garden.
 And, as long as the ground isn't frozen, you can successfully plant them in winter.
 Crab apple, pear, plum, or cherry are all well-loved choices.
 We've rounded up some of our favorite types of plum trees in our guide.

 How can I enjoy my backyard in the winter?

 Interesting foliage and ornamental grasses can look extra magical with a touch of frost, for example.
-You could also consider bringing some patio heater ideas or one of the best fire pits into an outdoor seating area, and enjoy a cosy cup of tea amongst nature.
+You could also consider bringing some patio heater ideas or one of the best fire pits into an outdoor seating area, and enjoy a cozy cup of tea amongst nature.
 And twinkling garden lights are always a good idea.

 If you really don't want to leave the warmth of indoors, plant containers with jolly, winter-hardy blooms and move them in clear view of windows.
 That way, you can admire them without getting chilly.
 Placing bird feeders in front of windows will also bring joy to onlookers.